Yankees overhaul bullpen at busy trade deadline with deals for Bednar, Doval and Bird

 To clear additional roster space, the Yankees optioned right-handers Yerry de los Santos and Ian Hamilton to Triple-A Scranton/Wilkes-Barre.

-New York had been seeking late-inning options for the bullpen, which entered Thursday with a 4.24 ERA — including a 6.27 mark in July.
+New York sought late-inning options for the bullpen, which entered Thursday with a 4.24 ERA — including a 6.27 mark in July.

-Devin Williams began the season as the closer but struggled in the first month and temporarily lost the job to Luke Weaver.
-Williams started pitching better and regained the ninth-inning role — but Weaver has struggled since returning from a hamstring injury that sidelined him for three weeks in June.
+Devin Williams has regained his job as the closer after losing it early this season to Luke Weaver, who has struggled in a setup role since returning from a hamstring injury that sidelined him for three weeks in June.

-Working mostly in a setup role, the right-hander has a 6.60 ERA since coming off the injured list and has allowed five homers in 15 appearances.
-He is 2-3 with a 3.10 ERA and eight saves in 39 games overall.
+“Shortening the game’s been a little bit of a challenge for us over the last month and a half with some of the injuries we’ve had," Boone said.
+"I know we've got some high-powered guys now to go with what’s already a pretty good flock of guys.”

 The burly Bednar had problems of his own earlier this season.
 He spent three weeks at Triple-A Indianapolis in April following a rocky start.